patrick-elmquist/bigrams/README.md

 Rules:
 - Single: Symbols, digits and whitespace, no letters
-- Tuple: Symbols, no letters, digits and whitespace
+- Tuple: Symbols, no letters, digits or whitespace
-- Triple: Symbols and whitespace as 2nd char, no letters and digits
+- Triple: Symbols and whitespace as 2nd char, no letters or digits

 Flags:
 - File types